-When you build a new modular home, the level of standard inclusions plays a big part in the overall value of your home.
+When you build a new home, the level of standard inclusions plays a big part in the overall value, and all of our modular designs include a wide selection of high-quality options to suit your personal style and needs.

 4. Heating and Cooling